BL Agri & Commodity Summit 2024: Private investment in agri sector should be ramped up 5 times by 2030: Vijay Paul Sharma

 Currently 82 per cent of investment in the sector is from farmer households, 15-16 per cent from the public sector, while “pure” corporate sector investment is less than 2 per cent.

 “I don’t think any sector can grow with private sector investment of just 2 per cent.
-We must take this to 5 or 10 per cent,” Sharma said, while speaking at the inaugural session of the Agri and Commodities Summit 2024 organised by businessline.
+We must take this to 5 or 10 per cent,” Sharma said, while speaking at the inaugural session of the Agri & Commodity Summit 2024 organised by businessline.

 According to him, there are stumbling blocks and policy constraints.
 But the role of the public sector, the Central Government, and state governments is to create enabling policy environments.
 If there is need to incentivise, one can look at it.